 Performing a Microsoft CA Database cleanup is a fairly simple task that every PKI administrator should complete regularly.
 Why, you ask.
 Well, there is no point in keeping expired certificates around as they no longer serve a purpose.
 Doh!
-Believe it or not, we can also remove failed and and stale pending certificate requests from the database.
+Believe it or not, failed and stale pending certificate requests can also be removed from the database.
 Without further ado, let’s get right into how to easily perform a Micorosft CA database cleanup.

 QuickSteps – Microsoft CA Database Cleanup

-Run the following CERTUTIL commands in Windows PowerShell or Command Prompt:
+Run the following CERTUTIL commands in Windows PowerShell or Command Prompt to clean up the CA database:

 certutil –backupdb c:\temp